National Insurance Court

 The National Insurance Court (Trygderetten) is an appeals court for welfare cases in Norway.

 It was established by law on 16 December 1966.
-Its purpose is to judge in cases where decisions by (mainly) the Norwegian Labour and Welfare Service have been appealed.
+Its purpose is to judge in cases, where decisions by (mainly) the Norwegian Labour and Welfare Service have been appealed.
 Administratively, it is a part of the Norwegian Ministry of Labour and Social Inclusion.

 The leader and deputy leader both need qualifications equivalent to a Supreme Court Justice.
-The current leader is Knut Brofoss, and the deputy leader is Trine Fernsjø.
+The current leader is Trine Fernsjø.